 Post-field calibration checks should be performed after each use of the instrument and before any instrument maintenance.
 The sooner this procedure is performed, the more representative the results will be for assessing performance during the preceding field measurements.
-Calibration and post-calibration should be no more than 24 hours apart if possible.
-When sampling daily, the second day's calibration can serve as the first day's post-field calibration check.
-Take the same care used in performing the initial calibration by rinsing the sensors and waiting for sensors to stabilize.
+Calibration verification and post-calibration should be no more than 24 hours apart if possible.
+When sampling daily, the second day's calibration verification can serve as the first day's post-field calibration check.
+Calibration verification and post-field calibration checks should take the same care used in performing the initial calibration by rinsing the sensors and waiting for sensors to stabilize.
 Record post-field calibration check values in the calibration logbook (generally on the same page with the initial calibration for that sampling trip).